 For Current Volunteers

-Every shift has four very important positions – Managers, Volunteer Mentors, Clerks, and Mechanics.
+Every shift has four very important positions – Manager, Volunteer Mentor, Clerk, and Mechanic.
 You may also act as a General Volunteer.

-Managers are responsible for implementing shop policy, ensuring the safety of the shop, assigning tasks to volunteers and patrons, assigning prices to parts and bikes, and so on.
-Managers will often be called on to perform clerk or mechanic duties, and so should be comfortable using the computer, the shop log, and all tools.
+Managers are responsible for implementing shop policy, ensuring the safety of the shop, assigning tasks to volunteers and patrons, pricing parts and bikes, and so on.
+Managers will often be called on to perform clerk or mechanic duties, and so should be well-versed in all roles and able to maintain flexibility.
 During a shift, the shift manager’s word is law.
-Because they must be aware of shop policy and aware of how it affects shop operations, shift managers are generally Core members.
-Generally, each shift has one manager.
+Because they must be aware of evolving shop policies and how they affect shop operations, shift managers are generally Core members.

-The manager position is currently filled for every shift.
-If a manager position becomes vacant for a particular shift, the SBK Core group will identify and elect an interim or permanent manager to fill that role.
+When manager positions become available for a particular shift, the SBK Core group will identify and elect an interim or permanent manager to fill that role.

-Volunteer mentors are responsible for providing guidance and direction to any new volunteers that show up during a shift.
+Volunteer Mentors are responsible for providing guidance and direction to any new volunteers that show up during a shift.
 This position is filled variably.
 Shift managers will make an effort to assign one experienced volunteer as the Volunteer Mentor for the night, or as a regular role for that shift.
-Volunteer mentors may help new volunteers become more oriented by showing them where to locate things, assigning tasks, and providing any additional training.
+Volunteer Mentors may help new volunteers become more oriented by showing them where to locate things, assigning tasks, and providing additional training.

 Clerks handle administrative tasks for the shop.
-The clerk will greet patrons, have them sign our waiver if it is their first visit, and check them in using our Freehub computer system.
+The clerk will greet patrons, have them sign the waiver if it is their first visit, and check them in to the Freehub database.
 Clerks keep track of sales and membership fees, collect money, check out tools, and generally provide an extra set of eyes and ears for the manager, helping identify possible problems with patrons or other volunteers.
 No mechanical skill is required, but clerks might help out with minor tasks like flat repair guidance and assisting patrons in putting their bikes up on the rack.
 Clerks also direct new volunteers to the manager or Volunteer Mentor, or provide training themselves.
-Optimal staffing is to have two clerks, sharing administrative/monitoring duties, or to allow one clerk to shadow a mechanic to learn bicycle repair while the other handles the clerk duties.

 If you are interested in clerking, ask the current clerk to provide training.
 You will be able to clerk independently without supervision once the manager has determined that you have received sufficient training.
 This will likely require you working alongside a regular clerk for at least 2 shifts.

 Mechanics are mainly responsible for assisting patrons that have come into the shop to work on their bike or buy parts.
-Mechanics may also work on building up or breaking down shop bicycles, if it is slow or the manager has determined this would be an appropriate activity for their skill level.
+Mechanics may also work on building up or breaking down shop bicycles if it is slow or the manager has determined this would be an appropriate activity for their skill level.
 If building or breaking, the mechanic is largely left to his or own judgment about part suitability.
-If helping a patron, however, the mechanic is expected to assist the patron in locating an appropriate part and ensure they pay for the part prior to installation.
+If helping a patron, however, the mechanic is expected to assist the patron in locating appropriate parts and ensure they pay for the parts prior to installation.

 If you are interested in becoming a mechanic and would like to receive training to improve your knowledge and skill at bicycle repair, please refer to the mechanic checklist to determine your current Mechanic Level.
-If you have little or no mechanic experience, that is no problem; you may begin training at Level One.
+Those with little to no experience may begin training at Level One.